carehs12/guardianes_informaticos/README.md

   ```

   This will install all gems required for the application to work.
 If at some
-  point, you want to update your gems to the newer versions, you can run
+  point, you want to update your gems to newer versions, you can run

   ```console
     bundle update